Yuuuuume7/CapstoneProject/README.md

   **Societal value**: People don’t have to spend extra money for medical expenses if you don’t suspect that you have heart disease.
 And People can change their lifestyle or habit to make the chances of getting heart disease lower if they need.

-4.0 - Project Oeganization and Flowchart
+4.0 - Project Organization and Flowchart
 ---
 * **A description of my dataset**
   I found this dataset from Kaggle, but it originally comes from the Behavioral Risk Factor Surveillance System (BRFSS), which conducts annual telephone surveys to collect data on the health status of the United States residents.